-The FY2016 proposed budget includes funding for all known collective bargaining increases.
+The FY2017 proposed budget includes funding for all known collective bargaining increases as well as a projection for those currently being negotiated.
 The overall salary recommendation does not include costs for employees who are expected to be absent for the year due to an unpaid leave of absence.
-The net increase in personnel costs amounts to \$1,072,091.
+The net increase in personnel costs amounts to \$607,187 after the use of one-time revolving funds totaling \$1,552,813.

-Human resources continue to be our most valuable asset as indicated by the fact that eighty-five percent of the FY2016 budget is comprised of salaries and health benefits.
+Similar to prior years, human resources continue to be our most valuable asset as indicated by the fact that eighty-five percent of the FY2017 budget is comprised of salaries and health benefits.
 The remaining fifteen percent accounts for payment for students attending out-of-district placements, transportation, and other expenses, mainly supplies and contracted services.